dirkjanvw/MoGAAAP/workflow/report/merqury_plot.rst

   any point and are therefore a good independent measure of the quality of the assembly.
 A peak of read-only k-mers at the heterozygous peak indicates a poor assembly or a mismatch between the assembly and the WGS data (mislabelled sample or contamination).
-In the case of a mismatch, there should also be a high number of k-mers at multiplicity 0 that are present (>0) in the assembly.
+This should be accompanied by a high number of k-mers at multiplicity 0 that are present (>0) in the assembly.